Insight-minds/New-Grad-Data-Science-2024/README.md

 ## Nomenclature
 - ✅ - Currently Open Jobs
 - 🔒 - Closed Jobs
 - ⚠️ - Site down/ Not able to apply by last person.

+## Instructions for Contributions
+1) Fork this repository and always remember to sync your fork before making a pull request.
+2) Find job roles that are fresher-friendly with less than or equal to 2 years of experience.
+3) Do not contribute jobs that require citizenship, clearance, or do not sponsor, which are clearly mentioned.
+4) Search for the keywords (citizen, clearance, sponsor, experience) to easily identify whether they meet the criteria.
+5) Make a pull request.
+We will review it and add it to the repository.

 ## Jobs